Analysis | Rep. Louie Gohmert has set the new (low) bar for downplaying the Jan. 6 riot

-Happily for Clyde, his colleague Rep. Louie Gohmert (R-Tex.) came along Friday to reset the bar for dishonestly downplaying the events of that day, during which multiple people died and scores of law enforcement offers were injured.
+Happily for Clyde, his colleague Rep. Louie Gohmert (R-Tex.) came along Friday to reset the bar for dishonestly downplaying the events of that day, which resulted in multiple people dying and scores of law enforcement offers being injured.

-“I just want the president to understand,” he said: “there have been things worse than people without any firearms coming into a building.”
+“I just want the president to understand,” he said: “There have been things worse than people without any firearms coming into a building.”

-The context for his remarks were the attack on Pearl Harbor that brought America into World War II and the terrorist attacks of Sept.
-11, 2001 — both incidents in which, yes, thousands died and, yes, that manifested a significant threat to the United States.
+The context for his remarks was the attack on Pearl Harbor that brought America into World War II and the terrorist attacks of Sept.
+11, 2001 — both incidents in which, yes, thousands died and that, yes, manifested a significant threat to the United States.
 Compared with enemy aircraft bombing a naval fleet, or airplanes hitting skyscrapers, yes, the attack on the Capitol lacked a certain level of violence.
-But that does not mean that the attack on the Capitol wasn’t an attack on democracy or that the attack on the Capitol wasn’t itself dangerous.
+But that does not mean that the attack on the Capitol wasn’t an attack on democracy or that the attack on the Capitol wasn’t dangerous.

 Imagine that burglars smashed a window of your house while you were asleep, came inside, and took family heirlooms and expensive laptop computers.
 A friend of yours who is a cop shows up to take the report.